snordrapidimages/teaching-exercises/README.md

 Now that our websocket connection is set up, we can start sending messages between the server and the client

 + in `clientside/src/websocket.js` register an event listener on the event `hello-world`.
 Register a callback with an alert or console.log or similar
 + on the SERVER side.
-Make sure that your return from websockets lib are assigned to variable io.
+Make sure that your return from you `websockets(server)` are assigned to variable io.
 After that, add the following event code
 `io.on('connection', function(socket) {

 })`